System Assumptions

 Summary

-- Every quantitative example in this book traces back to a specific constant in
+- Every example traces to a constant: Every quantitative example in this book traces back to a specific constant in

-mlsys/constants.py.
-This appendix exposes all of those constants so you can audit, verify, or update the numbers that underpin the book’s reasoning. - Hardware specs (peak FLOPS, memory bandwidth, TDP) set ceilings, not guarantees.
+mlsysim/core/constants.py.
+This appendix exposes all of those constants so the numbers that underpin the book’s reasoning are open to audit, verification, and update. - Hardware specs are ceilings: Hardware specs (peak FLOPS, memory bandwidth, TDP) set ceilings, not guarantees.
 Real utilization is typically 30–50 percent of peak for training workloads; using peak values without discounting produces dangerously optimistic estimates.

-- A single source of truth for constants eliminates the most common source of inconsistency in quantitative textbooks: the same number quoted differently in different chapters.
+- A single source of truth prevents drift: A single source of truth for constants eliminates the most common source of inconsistency in quantitative textbooks: the same number quoted differently in different chapters.